Seven Interviewing Techniques for Better Hiring Decisions

 Interviewing Techniques Number Three: If you’re sourcing and screening your own candidates, conduct thorough phone screens.
 Assess culture fit and candidates’ ability to do the job, and eliminate candidates who don’t meet your criteria.

-Interviewing Techniques Number Four: Schedule in-person interviews with the candidates you’re interested in.
+Interviewing Techniques Number Four: After conducting phone screens, schedule interviews with the candidates you’re interested in.
 Tell candidates they’ll be participating in a practical interview during which they’ll get to do parts of the job, so they can see if they’ll enjoy the work.

-Interviewing Techniques Number Five: Have candidates do some of the work, observe them and/or the work they produce, and provide some positive and improvement feedback.
+Interviewing Techniques Number Five: Have candidates do some work, observe them and/or the work they produce, and provide some positive and improvement feedback.
 If, after observing candidates do some work, you think they can do the job, and the candidate accepted your feedback without becoming defensive, conduct an in-person interview.
-If you don’t think they can do the job, end the interview.
+If you don’t think they can do the job or were not open to feedback, eliminate the candidate.

 During interviews, I screen for a candidate’s willingness to accept coaching and feedback.
 People who aren’t coachable or open to feedback are exhausting and difficult to work with.

-Interviewing Techniques Number Six: If you’re interested in a candidate after both the practical and in-person interview, conduct detailed reference checks.
+Interviewing Techniques Number Six: If you’re interested in a candidate after both the practical and in-person, video or phone interview, conduct detailed reference checks.
 Never, ever skip the reference check.

 Interviewing Techniques Number Seven: Lastly, if you’re going to extend an offer, ask your finalists to spend a day or half a day job shadowing.
+Job shadowing virtually is trickier than in person, but with some creativity, it can be done.
 Candidates and employers are on their best behavior during an interview and become more relaxed outside of the traditional interview.
 You want candidates to get a feeling for what it’s really like to work in your organization.
 Culture fit is the hardest thing for candidates and hiring managers to predict.
 Job shadowing helps.

 Slow down your interviewing, be more thorough, and make better hiring decisions.